Exawind/amr-wind/docs/sphinx_doc/user/inputs.rst

    **type:** Real number or a list of Real numbers

-   When `amr.max_level > 0` this will trigger mesh adaption for density that is greater than `incflo.rhoerr`.
+   When :input_param:`amr.max_level` > 0 this will trigger mesh adaption for density that is greater than `incflo.rhoerr`.
    This maybe specified as a single number for all levels or a value per AMR level.

 .. input_param:: incflo.gradrhoerr

    **type:** Real number or a list of Real numbers

-   When `amr.max_level > 0` this will trigger mesh adaption if the difference between density at a cell center and its neighbors is greater than `incflo.gradrhoerr`.
+   When :input_param:`amr.max_level` > 0 this will trigger mesh adaption if the difference between density at a cell center and its neighbors is greater than `incflo.gradrhoerr`.
    This maybe specified as a single number for all levels or a value per AMR level.